Bouncing Back Strong: Top Eats for Getting Over a Stroke

 Eating Right Is Key

-Alright, after a stroke, what you chow down on is key.
-You need a mix of proteins, carbs, fats, plus those vitamins and minerals to give your body what it craves for fixing up and bouncing back.
+Alright, after going through something like that, what you’re eating really matters.
+You need a good balance of proteins, carbs, healthy fats, and all those vitamins and minerals to give your body what it needs to repair and get back to feeling strong.

 Energy (kcal) : 2,000-2,5001,500-2,000